Carcassonne Airport in EU Investigation

-The European Commission has opened an investigation into State aid at Carcassonne airport, as well as certain other airports in France, including support to Ryanair.
+The European Commission has opened an investigation into State aid at Carcassonne airport, as well as certain other airports in France, including support given to Ryanair.

-In a statement the Commission stated that it has ''doubts whether the measures comply with the 2005 EU guidelines on state aid in the aviation sector.
+The Commission stated that it has ''doubts whether the measures comply with the 2005 EU guidelines on state aid in the aviation sector.
 In particular, the Commission will check whether the subsidies were necessary to carry out the investment, whether the aid was proportionate to the objectives pursued and whether the infrastructure had satisfactory medium-term prospects for use.''

 The airport at Carcassonne, in the Aude department of France, is owned by the Languedoc-Roussillon region and until May 2012 was operated by the local Chamber of Commerce (CoC).
 Following a tendering process, the operation of the airport was then awarded to Veolia Transport.